 1. Petoskey stones – Let’s get this obvious one out-of-the-way first.
 Petoskey stones!
 Petoskey stones galore!
 Rockhounds are crazy for this fossilized stone that features a unique hexagon pattern that’s only visible when wet or polished.
 This stone that we get our name from is found only along the shores of Northern Michigan, and is the official state stone of Michigan.
 When you visit Petoskey, you can comb the beaches for your own to take home as souvenir.
 You can also purchase stones already polished and even made into jewelry.

-3 Little Traverse Bay – The cool, sparkling blue waters of Little Traverse Bay are a summer playground.
+3. Little Traverse Bay – The cold, sparkling blue waters of Little Traverse Bay are a summer playground.
 Boating, swimming and sailing draw in folks who enjoy the water.
-Others come just to take in the peaceful view.
+Others come to take in the peaceful view.
 The beach-side towns of Petoskey and Harbor Springs offer plenty to do away from the water with their unique shops and restaurants.

-4 Underwater Crucifix – Winter also draws in visitors to Petoskey.
-One of our most unique winter events is the annual viewing of the cross under water.
-Visitors walk out onto a frozen Lake Michigan to a large hole cut in the ice where a crucifix lies 22 feet below the water.
-It’s the only time the crucifix can be viewed without diving under water.
+4. Underwater Crucifix – Winter also draws in visitors to Petoskey.
+One of our most unique winter events is the annual viewing of the cross underwater.
+Once Lake Michigan has frozen over, visitors walk out to a large hole cut in the ice, where a crucifix lies 22 feet below the water.
+It’s the only time the crucifix can be viewed without diving underwater.
 The 11-foot, 1,850 pound cross is made of Italian marble and features a 5-foot 5-inch figure of Christ.
 It was placed as a memorial to those who lost their lives on the water.

-5 The Breakwater – Our breakwater may be our most well-known and most photographed landmark.
+5. The Breakwall – Our breakwall may be our most well-known and most photographed landmark.
 It fascinates locals as well as folks from far and wide.
-Originally constructed in the 1890s to protect passenger boats off-loading tourists, today it protects the City Marina.
-It’s also a great place to take a stroll, watch the sunset and even jump off into Lake Michigan, if you’re brave enough!
+Initially constructed in the 1890s to protect passenger boats off-loading tourists, today it protects the City Marina.
+It’s also a great place to take a stroll, watch the sunset and even jump off into Lake Michigan if you’re brave enough!

-9 Petoskey State Park – Camp at Petoskey State Park and you’ll have amazing views of the water and access to a beautiful sandy swimming beach on Little Traverse Bay.
+9. Petoskey State Park – Camp at Petoskey State Park, and you’ll have fantastic views of the water and access to a beautiful sandy swimming beach on Little Traverse Bay.
 You’ll also be close to hiking trails and just minutes from everything in downtown Petoskey.